Hashim-mirjan/fuel-property-prediction/README.md

 This project focuses on predicting 10 unknown fuel properties of a Sustainable Aviation Fuel (SAF) blend from blend component properties.

 SAFs are very important for reducing the environmental impact of the aviation sector, but crafting the perfect belnd from different sustainable fuels and traditional fuels is a challenge.
-Hence, this project aims to predict blend properties given the properties and blend fractions of the components to enable rapid evaluation of many blend comobinations.
+Hence, this project aims to predict blend properties given the properties and blend fractions of the components to enable rapid evaluation of many blend combinations.

 Context: This project was developed during Shell.ai Hackathon for Sustainable and Affordable Energy 2025.